-Please remember that the time of shedding can be different in every dog.
+Please remember that the time of shedding can be different for every dog.
 Some dogs might shed their baby coat earlier than expected, and some might not shed till 12 months of age.

 Understand the Hair Growth Cycle

-To understanding shedding in dogs, you must understand the life cycle of the hairs.
+To understand shedding in dogs, you must understand the life cycle of the hairs.
 This life cycle happens in every dog breed, including Papillon.
 The process of losing dead hair is called shedding.

-This shedding could be because of several reasons, including change in season and hair coming to their end of life.
+This shedding could be because of several reasons, including changes in season and hair coming to their end of life.